fashioning-circuits/project-ideas/README.md

 .md is the file extension for Markdown, a document language that allows for faster and more lightweight composition than HTML or other formatted document files.
 We recommend reading through [John Gruber's Markdown Basics](http://daringfireball.net/projects/markdown/basics "Markdown: Basics") and [GitHub's guide to how they parse Markdown](https://help.github.com/articles/github-flavored-markdown "GitHub-flavored Markdown") before adding your submission.

-Please submit your ideas before midnight on Wednesday, September 26.
+Please submit your ideas before class on Thursday, September 27.
 If you're having trouble with Git or GitHub, contact Harrison with questions.

 Instructions
 ------------